Ernanm280/ticket-lifecycle/README.md

 **As an End-User**
 - Navigate to the End Users osTicket URL: [http://localhost/osTicket](http://localhost/osTicket)
-- Log in as an end-user.
+- Log in as an end-user
 - Create a new ticket with the following details:
   - Subject: Entire Mobile/Online Banking System is Down
-  - Details: Provide a brief description of the issue.
+  - Details: (Provide a brief description of the issue)

+**Why this matters**:
+This stimulates a high-impact outage, affecting multiple users and requiring immediate escalation.

 <img width="833" height="961" alt="Screenshot 2026-02-27 204852" src="https://github.com/user-attachments/assets/2b46feff-4292-48fb-ac4d-b6d736fef038" />

-**As a Help Desk Agent (John)**
+**As a Help Desk Agent (John) - Ticket Triage**
-- Navigate to the Admin/Analyst Login Page: http://localhost/osTicket/scp/login.php
+1. Navigate to the Admin/Analyst Login Page: http://localhost/osTicket/scp/login.php
-- Log in as "john."
+2. Log in as "john"
-- Locate the newly created ticket and observe its properties:
+3. **Locate the newly created ticket and observe its properties**:
   - Priority
   - Department
   - SLA
   - Assigned To
-- Set the ticket properties as follows:
+ **Set the ticket properties as follows**:
-  - Priority: Sev-A (1 hour, 24/7)
+  - Priority → Sev-A (1 hour SLA)
-  - Department: Online Banking Department
+  - Department → Online Banking Department
-- Attempt to observe the ticket again as "john" and note whether you can view or change it.
+- Attempt to observe the ticket again as "john" and note whether you can view or change it

+**Why**:
+- Sev-A is used for critical outages impacting business operations
+- Assigning to a department ensures the correct team handles the issue

 <img width="461" height="362" alt="Screenshot 2026-02-27 221342" src="https://github.com/user-attachments/assets/ddb6d164-9fb5-4e3a-ae92-274099aee6a3" />
 <img width="622" height="218" alt="Screenshot 2026-03-01 181306" src="https://github.com/user-attachments/assets/715bb78b-698c-4ba9-ab10-18d8b3be2d65" />